Clara Benin: Career

-In 2012, Benin enrolled in MINT College to study Music Business Management, where she released a video of her original composition "Closure".

-2013–2014: Early days
+2012–2014: Early days

 Elements National Music Camp

+In 2012, while studying in college, Benin released a video of her original composition "Closure".

 In 2013, she was accepted, in the same batch with fellow artists Reese and Vica and Sitti, into the Philippines' Elements National Music Camp.
 Here she was mentored by Ryan Cayabyab, Joey Ayala and Noel Cabangon.

 Philippine Popular Music Festival

-In 2014, she performed for the McDonald's jingle "Hooray for Today".
+In 2014, she performed the McDonald's jingle "Hooray for Today".
 She then participated with Mcoy Fundales at the third Philippine Popular Music Festival to interpret the song entry "Kung Akin Ang Langit", written by Chi Datu-Bocobo and Isaac Joseph Garcia.
 The song won the Spinnr People's Choice Award.

 Benin wrote and recorded the theme song ("Araw't Gabi") for the independent film Red.

 2015: Breakthrough

-Her debut album "Human Eyes" was released on 7 March 2015 at 26th St. Bistro in BGC.
+Her debut album "Human Eyes" was released on March 7, 2015, at 26th St. Bistro in BGC.

 Debut album: Human Eyes

 "Human Eyes" was recorded in three months at the Sonic Boom studio at MINT College and at Loudbox Studios.
 The album is self-produced, with the help of her father Joey Benin, indie music impresario Alex Lim, and studio producer/engineer Angee Rozul for mixing and mastering.